GWR coach livery 1912–1922

 ||A 7mm diagram T34 Brake Third, from Roger Bailey's collection, and built from a Slater's kit.
 Image courtesy Roger Bailey

 In 1908, the fully lined chocolate and cream was changed to an all-brown livery which lasted until 1912.
+It is thought the livery started to be applied between July and September that year, although some coaches were still receiving the previous livery up to the end of 1908.
 Lining was applied (in 7/16" gold).

 The crimson lake colour covered the entire sides, including the window bolections and droplights.
 Lining was in gold.
 Ends were all black, but the handrails to the roof were in crimson lake.
-Roofs were white, although these quickly became dirty grey.
 As illustrated in the photo above, the lining continued much as before – as did the garter crest and separate coat of arms on the sides.
 Lettering included "GWR" in the side panel above the garter crest.

 Underframes were black.
 Wheel centres were red oxide.